Human rights in India

-Human rights in India is an issue complicated by the country's large size and population as well as its diverse culture, despite its status as the world's largest sovereign, secular, democratic republic.
-The Constitution of India provides for fundamental rights, which include freedom of religion.
-Clauses also provide for freedom of speech, as well as separation of executive and judiciary and freedom of movement within the country and abroad.
+Human rights in India is an issue complicated by the country's large size and population as well as its diverse culture, despite its status as the world's largest sovereign, secular, socialist democratic republic.
+The Constitution of India provides for fundamental rights, which include freedom of religion, freedom of speech, as well as separation of executive and judiciary and freedom of movement within the country and abroad.
 The country also has an independent judiciary as well as bodies to look into issues of human rights.

 The 2016 report of Human Rights Watch accepts the above-mentioned facilities but goes to state that India has "serious human rights concerns.
 Civil society groups face harassment and government critics face intimidation and lawsuits.
 Free speech has come under attack both from the state and by interest groups.
 Muslim and Christian minorities accuse authorities of not doing enough to protect their rights.
 The government is yet to repeal laws that grant public officials and security forces impunity from prosecution for abuses."